turingschool/career-development-curriculum-site/module_three/index.md

 ---

 ### Overview
 Our approach to Mod 3 is to build on the competencies covered in the previous modules so that students can refine their resumes and interview skills, build portfolios, write effective cover letters, and execute their job search strategies.
-Learn more about [Mod 3 Key Learning Goals & Outcomes](https://careerdev.turing.edu/module_three/mod3_learning_goals).

 ### Career Specialists
 * Tracey Monteiro (Backend Program)